 Whether you are interested in your own diet, developing skills in face-to-face counselling or in using or designing websites and apps to reach a larger community, this program will offer new insight and a real world and interactive approach for implementing it.

-This is one of the most popular workshops at the Charles Perkins Centre; make sure you secure your spot.
+This is one of the most popular workshops at the Charles Perkins Centre; make sure you register your interest for the 2019 workshop.